F5Networks/k8s-bigip-ctlr/docs/config_examples/NodePortLocal/README.md

               nodeportlocal.antrea.io: [{"podPort":8080,"nodeIP":"10.244.0.3","nodePort":40001}]

 ```
-* CIS reads info from nodeportlocal.antrea.io to add endpoint info for virtualserver.
+* CIS reads info from nodeportlocal.antrea.io to add endpoint info for virtualserver on BIGIP.

 **Note:**

   * NodePortLocal can only be used with Services of type ClusterIP or LoadBalancer.
   * The nodeportlocal.antrea.io annotation has no effect for Services of type NodePort or ExternalName.
   * It also has no effect for Services with an empty or missing Selector
-  * NPL feature is currently supported with Ingress and virtualserver resources.
-Validated on k8s Tanzu infrastructue.
+  * CIS currently supports NPL feature with Ingress and virtualserver resource.
+Feature validated on k8s Tanzu infrastructue.